jsyoon0823/MRNN/README.md

 # MRNN
 Multi-directional Recurrent Neural Networks

-1. Dataset (Example.csv)
+1. Datasets (GOOGLE.csv, GOOGLE_Missing.csv)
-- This dataset is the example time-series dataset that can be used for testing M-RNN Architecture with Data_Loader.py
+- These datasets are the example time-series datasets that can be used for testing M-RNN Architecture with Data_Loader.py
-- 20th Column is used as the label

 2. Data_Loader.py
-- Using the Raw dataset (Example.csv), it extracts the features, labels, and time information.
+- Using the Raw datasets, it extracts the features and time information.
 - It also divides training and testing sets for further experiments
-- It has three input parameters
+- It has two input parameters
 (1). train_rate: training / testing set ratio
-(2). missing_rate: the amount of introducing missingness (3). missing_setting:
+(2). missing_rate: the amount of introducing missingness

-   - MAR: Missing At Random
-   - MCAR: Missing Completely At Random
-- It has 5 outputs for each training and testing set (1).
+- It has 4 outputs for each training and testing set (1).
 X: Original Feature
 (2).
 Z: Feature with Missing
 (3).
 M: Missing Matrix
 (4).
-Y: Label
-(5).
 T: Time Gap

 3. M_RNN.py
 - Using the outputs of the Data_Loader.py, it imputes the missing features using M-RNN architecture